gabber-dev/example-app-rizz-ai/README.md

 Rizz.AI is a gym for your social skills.
 Practice talking to various personas in different scenarios and get a score at the end.

 This app can be completely deployed on its own with no additional infrastrucure.
+We've written a [technical](https://docs.gabber.dev/sample-app) blog post that can be used as a guide when navigating this repo.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fgabber-dev%2Fexample-app-rizz-ai&env=GABBER_API_KEY,GABBER_CREDIT_ID,STRIPE_SECRET_KEY,STRIPE_REDIRECT_HOST,GOOGLE_CLIENT_ID,GOOGLE_CLIENT_SECRET,GOOGLE_REDIRECT_URI&project-name=rizz-ai-clone)